Ricette di Sicilia

 - 2

-Mash the ricotta with the sugar, cover, and refrigerate overnight.
+Mash the ricotta together with the sugar, cover and leave it to rest in the fridge overnight.

 - 3

-In a stand mixer, whisk together the egg yolks, whole egg and sugar.
+In a stand mixer, whisk the egg yolks, whole egg, and sugar together.

 - 4

-Add the cold butter in cubes and mix on low speed.
+Add the cold butter cut into cubes and mix on a low speed.

 - 5